 You may be familiar with the insurance claims process if you have ever been involved in a minor fender-bender.
 Bus accidents usually involve a more complex investigation and could involve multiple parties.

-Bus drivers have to follow special regulations that most drivers do not know about.
+Bus drivers must follow special regulations that most drivers do not know about.
 Other vehicles also have to abide by different laws when approaching a bus, such as the Florida law that requires drivers to stop when a school bus displays a stop signal.

-Our personal injury attorneys can use their knowledge of these Florida laws to determine whether any of the following parties could be liable for your injuries:
+Our Port St Lucie personal injury lawyers can use their knowledge of these Florida laws to determine whether any of the following parties could be liable for your injuries: